Victim (1961 film): Casting

 Of his first independent film project and 34th film, Bogarde said in 1965: "For the first time I was playing my own age.
 At Rank, the fixed rule was that I had to look pretty.
 Victim ended all that nonsense."
 He wrote years later in his autobiography that his father had suggested he make an adaptation of The Mayor of Casterbridge, "But I did Victim instead, ... playing the barrister with the loving wife, a loyal housekeeper, devoted secretary and the Secret Passion.
 It was the wisest decision I ever made in my cinematic life.
 It is extraordinary, in this over-permissive age [c.
 1988], to believe that this modest film could ever have been considered courageous, daring or dangerous to make.
 It was, in its time, all three."

 Similarly, though several actresses had turned down the role, Sylvia Syms readily accepted the part of Laura.
 English film critic Mark Kermode has noted her reasons for this included previous theatre work with John Gielgud, which exposed her to the laws surrounding homosexuality at the time, and that a family friend of hers had died by suicide after being accused of being gay.
-Consequently, Sims felt the film's story had to be told.
+Consequently, Syms felt the film's story had to be told.
 As well as Bogarde, other cast members who were gay in real life include Dennis Price, Noel Howlett and Hilton Edwards.

 In January 1961 Earl St John, head of production at Rank, announced Rank would make fourteen films for the year at a cost of £2.5 million, "films with contemporary subjects suitable for a world market.
 All these films will be made with good taste and there will be no sensationalism."
 One of the riskier projects was Boy Barrett which was the original title for Victim.